blurrycontour/zuul-gerrit/doc/source/config/job.rst

       returned by the `provides` jobs will be made available to the `requires` job.

+      If the child change is enqueued after the moment the `provides` job has finished artifacts are still made available to the `requires` job.

+      If `provides` job has failed, then `requires` job is marked as failed and won't be run.

       When inheriting jobs or applying variants, the list of `requires` is extended (`requires` specified in a job definition are added to any supplied by their parents).